MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionjoinresult.md

 Represents the result of this device's attempt to join a remote session.

 ## -remarks
-See the code example below for the full process of joining a remote session.
+See the code example below for the full process of discovering and joining a remote session.
 TBD - other classes should have this same one.

 ## -see-also